wombleton/gitlaw-nz/acts/E/Electricity Act 1992.md

     *   (c) must not purport to act under a warrant after the termination of his or her authority to act under [section 147][213].

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who fails to comply with subsection (1).
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who fails to comply with subsection (1).

-    Section 147B: inserted, on 1 April 2010, by [section 13][512] of the Electricity Amendment Act 2006 (2006 No 70).
+    Section 147B: inserted, on 1 April 2010, by [section 13][513] of the Electricity Amendment Act 2006 (2006 No 70).

+    Section 147B(2): amended, on 1 July 2013, by [section 413][463] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 147C Restriction on entry to dwellinghouse